josephhutch/aether/README.md

 ---
 title: "This is the main heading text in big letters"
 date: the date
-description: "This is the subtext above the main heading in small letters"
+description: "This is the subtext below the main heading in smaller letters"
 ---
 ```
 #### Overriding CSS